HengYeDev/kirin-ubports-docs/index.md

 [Back to main page](..)

 I started working on a port of UBports Ubuntu Touch on the Xperia 10 (kirin) after I got tired of using Sailfish OS and its app selection.
 This port is a Halium 9 port using the GSI, however, many modifications are required to install it even though it's a GSI.
-Here I document how to install and use Ubuntu TOuch on this device.
+Here I document how to install and use Ubuntu Touch on this device.

-The port is still experimental.
+This port is experimental.
 It may or may not be daily driver ready, considering your needs.
 Normal phone functions (phone calls, data connection, SMS messages) are working properly.
 Features such as the fingerprint reader, media player, etc are not working.

-## DIsclaimer
+## Disclaimer

 ```
 /*
- * Your warranty is now void.
+ * After you install this, your warranty will be void.
  *
  * I am not responsible for bricked devices, dead SD cards,
  * thermonuclear war, or you getting fired because the alarm app failed.
 Please